 A comparison between the amount of property tax revenue received and the amount expected in the original budget will typically reveal a discrepancy.
 And while there exists a great deal of variance between the amounts associated with such shortfalls, it nevertheless remains prudent to compare how much is actually received to the budget.

 Unfortunately, a portion of this discrepancy may be due to circuit breaker credits or delinquencies by taxpayers, for which there are few solutions.

 Still, there are other causes that contribute to most property tax shortfalls, allowing local officials the potential to recover some of the missing revenue.

+The basic challenge is that property tax billing is not an exact science.
 When property taxes are billed in the spring, counties are generally unaware of the exact amount of the assessed property tax value.
 Taxpayer appeals, along with other adjustments, may occur after the billing, which can lead, in part, to local units collecting less property tax than initially approved by their boards and the DLGF.

 When this occurs, local officials should be counted on to recover the shortfalls.
 This recovery can go back as far as five years.

 For any unit of government this process is relatively straightforward: